joric/mitosis/mitosis-bluetooth/README.md

 * [mitosis-bt.hex] (firmware upgrade for the right half, turns Mitosis into a fully wireless split Bluetooth HID keyboard)

-Current firmware version switches into a System Off mode after a few minutes of inactivity to save the battery, and wakes up on hardware interrupt (any key).
+Current firmware version switches into a System Off mode after a few minutes of inactivity to save the battery, and wakes up on hardware interrupt (any key, usually you press something on a home row).
-Reset key (currently Fn) in System Off mode wakes up the keyboard and clears all existing bonds.
+Reset shortcut (currently a single Fn key) in System Off mode wakes up the keyboard and clears all existing bonds.
-The bonds can also be cleared by power-cycling the board by keeping the button pressed for about 10 seconds.
+The bonds can also be cleared by power-cycling the board by keeping the Reset shortcut pressed for about 10 seconds.

 ## Uploading Firmware